 One way to have direct contact with the harmonizing effects of the symbols and patterns of Sacred Geometry is through jewelry, rings, pendant, necklaces and earrings.
 The following are just a few examples of the best Sacred Geometry Jewelry, gold and silver jewels.

-These are most important shapes of jewels in geometric jewelry.
+These are most important shapes of jewels in geometric jewelry: rings, pendants and necklaces.

 Flower of Life Jewelry